 I heard that this is a private residence, so I didn't go early, but I saw it when I walked in the alley.
 The door was locked, and only a line from Shakespeare was carved on the wall.
 It's really hard to find if you don't pay attention.

 Looking at the sign by the door, I suddenly realized that this is Romeo's house.
 He didn't find it deliberately, but just walked around the square at will, and unexpectedly came to Romeo's site.
 Looking at the deep house compound and defensive layout, the absolute aristocratic atmosphere is really not something a small family like Juliet's can climb.
 It is not surprising that this relationship was strongly opposed by the two families.

-We didn't intentionally look for Romeo’s former residence.
-We just came to the Lord’s Square and walked around, then we saw the gate.
-The sign next to it says that this is Romeo's former residence, but the door is closed, and it is still a private residence, so it is not open to the outside world, and the high courtyard walls can not be turned over at will.
-Although it is a private house, there are still countless fans of Shakespeare coming here, and the nearby walls are full of graffiti and love vows, just like Juliet's former residence.
+We did not deliberately come to find Romeo’s former residence.
+We just walked around at random when we came to the Lord’s Square, and then we saw this door.
+The sign next to it states that this is Romeo's former residence, but the gate is closed and it is still a private residence, so it is not open to the public, and the high courtyard wall cannot be overturned at will.
+Although this is a private house, it is still inevitable that countless Shakespeare fans come here.
+The walls nearby are like Juliet’s former residence, full of graffiti and vows of love.

 Romeo’s house was once owned by the Romeo family.
 Those who like Romeo and Juliet can visit here.

 Romeo’s former residence is in a small alley, very charming